ChannelApe/styleguide/js/javascriptguide.md

     ```

   <a name="strings--doublespace"></a>
-  - [6.6](#strings--doublespace) Any sentence after punctuation in a string must follow 2 spaces. eslint: [`no-singlespace-after-punctuation`](http://eslint.org/docs/rules/no-useless-escape)
+  - [6.6](#strings--doublespace) Any sentence after punctuation in a string must be followed by 2 spaces. eslint: [`no-singlespace-after-punctuation`](http://eslint.org/docs/rules/no-singlespace-after-punctuation)

     > Why?
 Single spaces harm readability, thus double spaces should be used when punctuation is used in a string.